-Note: Due to similar names, chlorine and chlorine dioxide (ClO2) can easily be confused.
-When talking about water disinfection, the term "chlorine" usually refers to hypochlorites (including NaDCC) or chlor gas.
-Chlorine dioxide is a totally different substance with distinct properties and until recently ClO2 was not available for individual use by travellers.
-As a volatile and explosive gas, its scope included facilities where large amounts of water are processed like municipal water plants or swimming pools.
-At present time, chlorine dioxide is also available as a field product in form of a 2-component solution or tablets.
-It is marketed under different trade names: Katadyn Micropur MP-1, Potable Aqua Chlorine Dioxide Water Purification Tablets, Aquamira and Pristine [24].
+Note: Due to similar names, chlorine and chlorine dioxide (CIO2) can easily be confused.
+When talking about water disinfection, the term "chlorine" usually refers to hypochlorites (including NaDCC) or chlorine gas.
+Chlorine dioxide is a totally different substance with distinct properties and until recently CIO2 was not available for individual use by travellers.
+As a volatile and explosive gas, its scope included facilities where large amounts of water are processed such as municipal water plants or swimming pools.
+At the present time chlorine dioxide is available as a field product in form of a 2-component solution or tablets.
+It is marketed under different trade names: Katadyn Micropur MP-1, Potable Aqua Chlorine Dioxide Water Purification Tablets, Aquamira and Pristine [26].

-Principles: Chlorine dioxide is formed when sodium chlorite comes in contact with acid [27].
+Principles: Chlorine dioxide is formed when sodium chlorite comes in contact with acid [28].
 This reaction is initialised only when the tablet comes in contact with water or when the two components of the liquid solution are mixed.
-Chlorine dioxide gas dissolves in water but does not react with water molecules to form hypochlorous acid [30].
+Chlorine dioxide gas dissolves in water but does not react with water molecules to form hypochlorous acid [31].
 It is a free radical which has a high oxidising capacity without transferring chlorine atoms to organic molecules.
 Thus, in contrast to the hypochlorites described above, there is virtually no formation of chlorinated disinfection by-products.
-Chlorine dioxide kills bacteria and viruses within 15 minutes [31].
-Inactivation of cysts and Cryptosporidium parvum depends on water temperature: At 20 °C disinfection requires 30 minutes while cold or dirty water needs 4 hours to be purified.
+Chlorine dioxide kills bacteria and viruses within 15 minutes [26].
+Inactivation of protozoan cysts, especially Cryptosporidium parvum, depends on water temperature: At 20 C disinfection requires 30 minutes while cold or dirty water needs 4 hours to be purified.

 Procedure: For treatment of 1 litre of water add 1 tablet.
-As for the liquid, preparation includes two steps: First mix the two components to initiate reaction according to the instructions.
+The liquid preparation involves two steps: First mix the two components to initiate reaction according to the instructions.
 After that, mix with water.
-Avoid exposure to sunlight when unpacking the tablet and during treatment time because UV light breaks down chlorine dioxide [24].
-Keep water bottle closed while disinfections takes place because otherwise ClO2 molecules can escape from solution [24].
+Avoid exposure to sunlight when unpacking the tablet and during treatment time because UV light breaks down chlorine dioxide [26].
+Keep water bottle closed while disinfection takes place because otherwise ClO2 molecules can escape from solution [26].
 Recommended contact times are 15 minutes against bacteria and viruses and 30 minutes to 4 hours against protozoa (depending on water temperature and degree of contamination).
 Reaction time can be reduced by pre-filtering and slightly warming the water where possible.
 Note: Warm water also causes a faster degradation of chlorine dioxide!

 Advantages: Chlorine dioxide is a potent water disinfectant requiring less concentration and contact times than hypochlorites.
 It is effective against all relevant waterborne pathogens, even Cryptosporidium parvum.
 In contrast to hypochlorites, chlorine dioxide is also effective in alkaline water (pH 8-9).
-After disinfection, chlorine dioxide leaves less chlorine taste/odour.
-On the contrary, it even neutralises bad tastes and odours of water.
+After disinfection, chlorine dioxide leaves less chlorine taste / odour and it even neutralises bad taste or odour in the water to some extent.
 No chlorinated by-products like trihalomethanes are formed.

-Disadvantages: In the outdoor setting, disinfection by chlorine dioxide is a time consuming procedure (as is the case with the hypochlorites) and requires protection against light [31].
-Some authors favour the solid form of chlorine dioxide because imprecise amounts of liquids and delay in mixing cannot guarantee a certain dosage of ClO2 making disinfection uncertain [31].
+Disadvantages: In the outdoor setting, disinfection by chlorine dioxide is a time consuming procedure (as is the case with the hypochlorites) and requires protection against light [26].
+Some authors favour the solid form of chlorine dioxide because imprecise amounts of liquids and delay in mixing cannot guarantee a certain dosage of CIO_2 making disinfection unreliable [26].
 Since no residuals are formed, recontamination is possible.
 Disinfected water should be used up quickly, the storage of water disinfected by chlorine dioxide is not recommended since the substance is relatively volatile (keep bottles closed whenever possible).